contactandyc/another-c-library/4_linked_lists.md

 }
 ```

-With lists, the node you pass in is the first node.
+With lists, the root node is the first node.
 With binary search trees, the first node is the left most node.
 ```c
 node_t *node_first(node_t *n) { return n; }
 ```